mre/idiomatic-rust/ci/README-ci.md

 # Idiomatic Rust CI

 This little tool checks if all links in a document return a 200 status code.
-The directory contains a statically built binary to speed up the checks, which was built from the source-code.
+The directory contains a Docker container to speed up the checks, which was built from the source-code.

 ## Rebuilding the CI tool

 ```
-make build
+make build publish
 ```

+## More info

+Nah, that's it.